Sun 10am, Mon 10am, Wed 10am

 Hollie Sue is the Director and Co-Owner of the Telluride Yoga Center.
 She moved to Telluride full-time in early 2019 with her family, after having left a career as a professor of political theory at University of North Carolina at Chapel Hill.
 She has completed many teacher trainings, and has been teaching yoga since 2007.
 Her teaching-style reflects her background as a philosopher and activist, as well as her love of music, art, and spirituality in many forms.
-Hollie’s classes are highly energetic, open to all-levels, and are known for their physical rigor, well-curated and uplifting playlists, dharma talks, and transformative moments.
+Hollie Sue’s classes are highly energetic, open to all-levels, and are known for their physical rigor, well-curated and uplifting playlists, dharma talks, and transformative moments.
+Hollie Sue teaches in-home and studio privates for students who want to grow and deepen their yoga practice in a variety of ways–including asana (physical practices of yoga), harmonium instruction, yoga philosophy, meditation & introductory Sanskrit.
+She works with students recovering from physical injury as well as those who have never set foot on a yoga mat.
+Hollie is a highly skilled teacher and communicator and is most at home in the seat of both teacher and student.
 Since formally breaking with her main lineage, Jivamukti, over allegations of sexual harassment amongst high-ranking teachers and an abusive culture, she has been an outspoken critic of the ways in which the yoga industry has been a source of trauma, cultural appropriation, sexual harassment/abuse, exploitation, and spiritual bypassing.
 Please visit her website to read some of her writing and learn more.

 In 2013 she realized the gifts she’d received from yoga should be shared, and became a certified 300 hour teacher.
 In 2020, she began a journey to become a certified Yoga Therapist; and has completed 500 hour studies in Yoga for Depression, Anxiety, Grief, Addiction Recovery, Ayurvedic Practices, Cancer, chronic pain, chakras, and others with world renowned teachers.
 She has done intensive research and writing in Yoga for Feminine Transformation during Menopause as well.
 Tatiana is continuing her studies and plans to be a fully certified Yoga Therapist by 2022.
 She leads yoga with the belief that strength -in all aspects of life- comes from understanding, and works to break down and explore the body and mind through breath and mindfulness to gain true understanding of the divine world around and within us.